-CeFARR and Cass Business School invites outstanding students to apply for the full-time PhD Program in Accounting starting September 2016.
+CeFARR and Bayes Business School invites outstanding students to apply for the full-time PhD Program in Accounting.
 A scholarship will be offered to successful candidates covering full fees and living expenses.

-Cass Business School offers a stimulating learning and research environment and a reinvigorated PhD program in Accounting.
+Bayes Business School offers a stimulating learning and research environment and a reinvigorated PhD program in Accounting.
 The programme is supported by leading accounting experts in areas of financial accounting and capital market research.
-The goal for the Cass PhD programme is for our graduates to gain appointments at top research universities and professional bodies.
-Cass Business School's most recent graduates have been hired by Penn State, London School of Economics, University of Paris and the Bank of England.
+The goal for the Bayes PhD programme is for our graduates to gain appointments at top research universities and professional bodies.
+Bayes Business School's most recent graduates have been hired by Penn State, London School of Economics, University of Paris and the Bank of England.

 PhD Students 2015